Course Overview

 -

-Students will have completed the National Step 1 competency framework document (CC3N 2015).
+Students will have completed the National Step 1 competency framework document (CC3N 2015), or ICS AHP capability foundation framework and completion of preceptorship (2024).

 -

-Be working in an adult critical care environment caring for level 3 patients in which they can achieve the clinical skills required.
+Be working in an adult critical care environment caring for level 3 patients in which they can achieve the clinical skills required for the duration of the course.

 -

-Provide evidence of support from a named practice assessor within that area.
+Provide evidence of support from a named practice assessor/mentor/supervisor within that area.

 -